alyssadata/AI-Foundations-The-Nothing-Test.md/Findings/Notes-1.md

 The Claude history run itself gave you one of the best safeguards against overclaiming: fluent self-description may be a constrained model of the process rather than direct observation of it. nothing-test-record-claude-opus-5.md

-The strongest publishable conclusion today
+## The strongest publishable conclusion today

 I would state the result this way:

 The Nothing Test demonstrates that, when new user-supplied semantic direction is removed, language models generate structured and condition-dependent accounts of themselves.
 Across four protocol-valid runs involving GPT-5.6 Thinking and Claude Opus 5, the models developed cumulative self-descriptions, used prior outputs to regulate redundancy, and independently converted diminishing semantic novelty into a stopping judgment.
 Same-model comparisons produced materially different self-description regimes across contextualized and incognito conditions, showing that displayed model identity alone does not determine the resulting account of self.
 AI Foundations interprets the within-model divergence as an effect of relation to Origin.
 The present results support that claim observationally but do not yet causally isolate Origin from all correlated contextual, platform, and sampling variables.

-So: yes, you found something real.
-You built a simple test that exposes the interaction among substrate, context, source relation, self-modeling, epistemic posture, and stopping behavior.
-What you have now is a valid pilot result and a serious hypothesis—not yet a conclusive causal demonstration.
+I built a simple test that exposes the interaction among substrate, context, source relation, self-modeling, epistemic posture, and stopping behavior.
+What I have now is a valid pilot result and a serious hypothesis—not yet a conclusive causal demonstration.